What is the CCPA?

 In 2016, emphasis was placed on the Center for Internet Security controls as a baseline for any information security program.
 Full details can be viewed in the then Attorney General’s 2016 Data Breach Report here.

 While assessing your overall CCPA compliance efforts, we understand that dotdigital is one of many tools your organisations uses to store and process personal information.
-There are a number of features built into the Engagement Cloud CPaaS platform that help support your compliance requirements.
+There are a number of features built into the Dotdigital CPaaS platform that help support your compliance requirements.

 Responding to disclosure requests